For a very large majority of people losing weight is just never going to be an easy task.

 It also covers in-depth what I believe to be the biggest sticking point for people who can’t seem to control their weight.

-It has everything you need to know and I am giving it away as my gift to you.
+It has everything you need to know and I am giving it away as a welcome bonus when you join my email list.